vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

 all the participants of an VIB simulation and determines how the participants are interconnected.

-The SimulationSetup comprises five sections, most of which are optional.
+The SimulationSetup comprises four sections, most of which are optional.
 The general outline is as follows:

+.. deprecated:: 3.3.0
 .. code-block:: javascript

     "SimulationSetup": {